 Check out our informative video on handwriting evaluations in the classroom environment:

 Seems like handwriting should be pretty easy right?
-The challenge in teaching handwriting is often the limited exposure we receive prior to entering the field, and ensuring that we are providing a skilled service and not tutoring.
+The challenge in teaching kids to use legible handwriting is often the limited exposure we receive prior to entering the field, and ensuring that we are providing a skilled service and not tutoring.

 Handwriting Clinical Observations

 In a handwriting assessment occupational therapy providers look at specific areas.
 These are the skilled components that are necessary for figuring out what’s going on.